ItsRiprod/ItsRiprod/README.md

 Mhm yes coding and stuff

 *Hey, so I actually have no idea why you are here.
-But while I have you attention, here's a little bit about myself:*
+But while I have your attention, here's a little bit about myself:*

 Hi, I'm Riprod.
-I like to spend my time taking long walks on the beach and enjoying the sun.
-Now that I know you're not just a filthy casual, I can actually get into an explanation.
+I like to take long walks on the beach and enjoy the sun.
+Now that I know you're not just a filthy casual, I can get into an explanation.
 I'm still in college but my desire to excel hasn't even begun to die down.
-I enjoy basically anything I can get my hands on regarding code.
+I enjoy anything I can get my hands on regarding code.
 Below, I have a few of my projects laid out, and I hope you have the chance to look through a couple of them.
-Though I may not be a professional, I enjoy the process and maybe someday we'll finish a project.
+Though I may not be a professional, I enjoy the process and maybe we'll finish a project.

-You'll notice that I spend a little bit of time on a lot of projects.
-When I get around to it, I usually circle back and finish up past ones, but for the most part I like to keep my options very wide.
-I'm completely down to try everything from Arduino to full stack web development.
+You'll notice that I spend a lot of time on a lot of projects.
+When I get around to it, I usually circle back and finish up past ones, but for the most part, I like to keep as many options available to me as possible.
+I'm completely down to try everything from Arduino to full-stack web development.
 The only way to guarantee you'll never succeed is to never attempt in the first place.
 In the process, we may learn something along the way.

-One of my favorite quotes is,
+One of my favorite quotes:
 > "Jack of all trades, master of none.
 But oftentimes better than a master of one"